kklin/musicshare/README.md

 server, and the server could generate a playlist based on the Spotify profiles of the connected clients.
 With the rich data provided by Spotify and Echonest, this kind of stuff is possible.

+#### TODO
+Short term:
+- Add smarter playlist generation
+- Allow users to add songs suggestions to the playlist
+- Allow users to skip/pause songs
+- Create mobile version
+- Automatically connect clients when a server is available

+Long term:
+- Integrate Bitcoin to turn Musicshare into a jukebox
+- Integrate into Raspberry Pi